tpike3/bilateralshapley/README.md

 # Bilateral Shapley
-Creates a package of the bilateral shapley value from coalition game theory for use in MESA
+Creates a package of the bilateral shapley value from coalition game theory.
+Package is typically used with MESA, python's agent based model package (MESA 0.8.3 or greater).

 ## What is the Bilateral Shapley Value?